Celebrating 60 years of BBC Look East

 Today, Look East continues to celebrate the stories and people of the East of England.
 In the run-up to the 60th anniversary, Look East will include archive footage looking back on some of the major stories and innovations that have shaped the programme.

 This includes archive footage from “A Day in the Life of Look East”, a documentary made in 1983 that shows the work behind the scenes.
-The documentary has been preserved by the East Anglian Film Archive.
+The documentary has been preserved by the East Anglian Film Archive and you can view it on our website.

 You can watch the celebratory coverage on Look East on BBC1 and on BBC iPlayer